insight-platform/Savant/docs/source/savant_101/29_pipeline.rst

     if objects:
         draw_objects(objects)

 So, basically every unit in the pipeline runs a unit-specific selection on metadata available.
 If metadata match the configured unit requirements, the unit is executed on those matched objects.
-Certain units like ``pyfunc`` doesn't filter objects beforehand.
+Certain units like ``pyfunc`` don't filter objects beforehand.

-Other words, the pipeline doesn't support branching directly, but it enables conditional call for units based on selection.
+In other words, the pipeline doesn't support branching directly, but it enables conditional call for units based on selection.
 Also, a developer can implement sophisticated "shadowing" hiding objects from a unit with a specially designed pyfunc.
-Our experience shows that such a functionality is enough to craft complex pipelines without significant limitations.
+Our experience shows that such a functionality is enough to make complex pipelines without significant limitations.

 Finally, the metadata and resulting frames are encoded in Savant protocol message and sent to the sink socket.
 This is done by the framework.